speedment/speedment-doc/pages/advanced_features.md

 It is relatively easy to implement a custom parallel strategy.
 Read more about that, Parallel Database Streams and Parallel strategies with Speedment in this [blog post](http://minborgsjavapot.blogspot.com/2016/10/work-with-parallel-database-streams.html)

 ## Parallel Thread Pools
-By default, parallel streams are executed on the Common ForkJoin pool.
-If you want to execute parallel streams on another thread pool then do like this:
+By default, parallel streams are executed by the Common ForkJoin pool.
+If you want to execute parallel streams using another thread pool then do like this:
 ``` java
         // Create a custom ForkJoinPool with only three threads
         ForkJoinPool forkJoinPool = new ForkJoinPool(3);